A cover letter for a new graduate nurse is a formal document that accompanies your resume when you apply for a nursing position as a new graduate.

 You should use Calibri, Arial, or Times New Roman for your letter, matching it with the font on your resume.
 The recommended font size is 10-12 points.

-A cover letter should include a header, a professional greeting, an engaging introduction, a brief overview of your qualifications, relevant skills, and a formal conclusion with a sign-off.
+It should include a header, a professional greeting, an engaging introduction, a brief overview of your qualifications, and relevant skills, and a formal conclusion with a sign-off.